 Cover: 2 spreads (Outer and Inner).

-Inners: 8 pages (All remaining text pages).
+Inners: 8 single pages (All remaining text pages).

 The cover of a perfect bound book must be designed as a continuous wrap-around spread to accommodate the thickness of the book.